JanSharp/VRCLockstep/notes.md

 When every client must input some non game state data **that exists only on their client** (or is player specific data, like the local player's VRCPlayerApi) at the same time.

-In every other scenario only a single, or a select few, clients should send an input action, not every single one.
+In every other scenario only a single, or a select few, clients should send an input action, not every single one. `SendSingletonInputAction` may be usable in some of these scenarios.

 A good example is a player joining the instance and you'd like to make their avatar size apart of the game state:\
 The simple way to do this would be to send an input action in `OnClientBeginCatchUp`, since that event only runs on the newly joined client.
 However depending on what you're doing it may be more useful to send the data later, specifically once the client is fully caught up.
-In that case, the `OnClientCaughtUp` event would the the appropriate place to send the event from, however this event runs on every client, therefore you would first check that the given playerId passed to the event is that id of the local player, and only if that's the case send an input action.
+In that case, the `OnClientCaughtUp` event would be the appropriate place to send the input action from, however this event runs on every client, therefore you would first check that the given playerId passed to the event is that id of the local player, and only if that's the case send an input action.
+You could also use `SendSingletonInputAction` with the joined client's id being the responsible player, however the major difference would be that if the joined client instantly left after sending the input action, this input action would still be sent but by a different player - after the `OnClientLeft` event.
+Which makes `SendSingletonInputAction` the wrong pick in this scenario, however it may be the right one in others.

 Keep in mind that `OnClientBeginCatchUp` is the only non game state event (and only runs on one client), **every other event runs on every client**.